You want smart political talk without the meltdowns?

 And Jonathan, I wanted to say I'm so sorry about your attendant.

-It sounds really I'm able bodied right now.
+It sounds really, I'm able-bodied right now.

-Uh I'm sorry to hear about your attendant.
+I'm sorry to hear about your attendant.

-This is a thing point, Sean.
+This is a tipping point, Sean.

-Uh this is a tipping point, and I have to tell you, as a woman who has worked and lived in three states and three countries and traveled around the world uh and experienced some of these things firsthand.
+And I have to tell you, as a woman who has worked and lived in three states and three countries and traveled around the world and experienced some of these things firsthand, I'm so glad that these things are coming to light.

 But I'm glad these things are coming to light.